plopcas/retrolog/content/posts/the-covid-19-retrospective.md

 ![image](/images/the-covid-19-retrospective.jpg)

-In an attempt to lighten the mood a bit during this difficult times, I put together a new retrospective technique inspired by the latest development on COVID-19 and what we know about how to fight it.
+In an attempt to lighten the mood a bit during this difficult time, I put together a new retrospective technique inspired by the latest developments on COVID-19 and what we know about how to fight it.
 Keep reading if you want to know more.

 <!--more-->